viktor-shcherb/qk-sniffer/README.md

 ### Environment variables
 - Create a `.env` file at the repo root and set `HF_TOKEN=<your Hugging Face token>` (plus any overrides such as `TARGET_DATASET_ID`).
 Both the CLI and utility scripts call `python-dotenv` automatically, so the values are available without exporting them in your shell.

-### Building the long-context source dataset
-- Run `python scripts/create_long_context_source.py` to materialize `viktoroo/fineweb-edu-long-context-sample`.
-The script streams the `HuggingFaceFW/fineweb-edu` dataset (config `sample-10BT`), selects the first 1,024 rows whose `token_count` is at least 128,000 tokens, and pushes the result to the target dataset (defaults can be overridden via environment variables).

 ## Running a Capture
 1. **Ensure instrumentation exists.** Out of the box Gemma 3 and Llama modules live under `models/` with sniffer hooks.
 To extend another model, copy its `transformers` implementation into `models/<name>/modeling_<name>.py` and add the `get_active_sniffer()` logic described below.